ExcellentDarkTea/Time-Series-Sale-Prediction/README.md

 # 🕒 Time Series Analysis for Sales Prediction

 This repository contains a Python-based pipeline for time series analysis and forecasting of sales data.
-The project includes data preprocessing, feature engineering, and implementation of several machine learning and deep learning models to predict future sales.
+The project includes data preprocessing, feature engineering, and implementing several machine learning and deep learning models to predict future sales.

 ---